Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 People are also reading…

+“Without this, there would be stagnation which will not bring to anything good,” he said, calling his visit “very fruitful.”

+It was only Zelenskyy's second foreign trip since Russia invaded on Feb, 24, 2022, after a December visit to Washington.
+French President Emmanuel Macron's office said he would host Zelenskyy and German Chancellor Olaf Scholz in Paris later in the day.
+Expectations were growing that he might meet European Union leaders Thursday in Brussels, where they are holding a summit.

-Before that, Sunak and Zelenskyy are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.
+Sunak and Zelenskyy flew by helicopter to Lulworth Camp, a base in southwest England where they met Ukrainian troops being trained on the Challenger 2 tanks the U.K. is sending as part of the hundreds that Kyiv says it needs.
+More than 10,000 Ukrainian troops have been trained at bases in the U.K., and Britain says it will train 20,000 more in 2023.

+Zelenskyy thanked Britons for their bravery, adding: “London has stood with Kyiv since Day One.”

-Zelenskyy, wearing his trademark olive drab sweatshirt, urged allies to send his country jets, saying combat aircraft would be “wings for freedom.”
+Wearing his trademark olive drab sweatshirt, he urged allies to send his country jets, saying combat aircraft would be “wings for freedom.”

 In a pointed and dramatic gesture, Zelenskyy presented the speaker of the House of Commons with a Ukrainian air force helmet, inscribed by a Ukrainian pilot: “We have freedom.
 Give us wings to protect it.”